reedboard/reedgit/src/content/blog/first-entry.md

 Hopefully, looking back on these entries can reel me in when things get tough.

 I also want to document my intellectual progress.
-I am leaving Iowa for the first time, and I am heading to one of the most elite institutes in the world for cognition, neuroscience, and the bridge between the two.
+I am leaving Iowa for the first time, and I am heading to one of the most elite institutions in the world for cognition, neuroscience, and the bridge between the two.
 I know very little, and I cannot wait for that to change.

-On another note, A lot of scientific work is invisible.
+On another note, a lot of scientific work is invisible.
 The uncertainty, the confusion, the dead ends, and the periods where ideas feel incoherent before they become coherent.
 But those phases are often where the actual intellectual development happens.